-- on the full range of legislation affecting financial service providers, including the Financial Advisers Act (FAA), and Financial Service Providers (Registration and Dispute Resolution) Act (FSPA), anti-money laundering laws, and insurer prudential supervision laws
+- Advising financial service providers on the full range of legislation governing their operations, including the Financial Advisers Act and FSLAA, Financial Service Providers (Registration and Dispute Resolution) Act, anti-money laundering laws, insurer prudential supervision laws and non-bank deposit taker laws.